Krakow © Sebastian Warneke

 Getting to Poland

 Direct flights to Poland are easy to find from the UK and US.
-Flights to Poland's three main airports of Warsaw, Krakow or Gdansk can easily be found.
-Budget-conscious travellers should note that cheap flights to Poland are available on a variety of low-cost European carriers, such as Ryanair, Jet4U and Wizz Air.
+Flights to Poland's three main airports of Warsaw, Krakow or Gdansk are all common.
+Budget-conscious travellers should note that cheap flights to Poland are available on a variety of low-cost European carriers.
 Get more information on Poland Airports.

 The Collected Poems of Zbigniew Herbert, A Minor Apocalypse by Tadeusz Konwicki, Night by Elie Wiesel, and The Drowned and the Saved by Primo Levi.

 Schindler's List (1993), The Pianist (2002), Jakob the Liar (1999), and The Double Life of Véronique (1991).